 Hitler Youth parading past the Colosseum on September 28, 1936.

 The Curia Julia in the Roman Forum, the seat of the imperial Senate, covered by scaffolding during its renovation and me at the site beside the arch of Severus.
 The Curia Julia is one of a handful of Roman structures that survive mostly intact due to its conversion into the basilica of Sant'Adriano al Foro in the 7th century and several later restorations.
-However, the roof, the upper elevations of the side walls and the rear façade are modern and date from the remodeling of the deconsecrated church, in the 1930s.
+However, the roof, the upper elevations of the side walls and the rear façade are modern and date from the remodelling of the deconsecrated church, in the 1930s.
 Mussolini inaugurated the newly-restored Curia Julia which the Italian government acquired on July 10, 1923

 from the Collegio di Spagna for approximately 16,000 Lire.
 In his Res